isomerpages/cris-corp/news-and-events/news/_posts/2023-11-14-post-Translating evidence based research data to transform public health at scale.md

 image: ""
 variant: markdown
 ---
-***In a fast-paced digital age, ground-breaking research discoveries about innovative therapies, medtech advancements and new diagnostic capabilities for healthcare are announced every day.***
+*In a fast-paced digital age, ground-breaking research discoveries about innovative therapies, medtech advancements and new diagnostic capabilities for healthcare are announced every day.*

-***These developments offer hope to patients, especially when living longer can present healthcare challenges, such as increased incidence of chronic diseases, diabetes, cancer, high blood pressure, high cholesterol, and heart disease.***
+*These developments offer hope to patients, especially when living longer can present healthcare challenges, such as increased incidence of chronic diseases, diabetes, cancer, high blood pressure, high cholesterol, and heart disease.*

 ##### **Delivering value-based care and outcomes**

 As these advancements become available, healthcare systems around the world now face a new era of decision-making: How can healthcare providers utilise these cutting-edge innovations in a way that will still deliver value-based care and outcomes?

 To support effective healthcare decision-making, there is a community of professionals highly skilled in using sophisticated analytical tools to crunch through large-scale datasets, unpack data and generate useful insights.
-This area of expertise is known as health economics and outcomes research (HEOR), and it is a relatively new area that has emerged more prominently over the past few years.
+This area of expertise is known as **Health Economics and Outcomes Research (HEOR)**, and it is a relatively new area that has emerged more prominently over the past few years.

-Today, HEOR has potential for far-reaching positive impact on public health especially as healthcare systems continue to seek ways to stay sustainable for the future.
+Today, HEOR has the potential for far-reaching positive impact on public health especially as healthcare systems continue to seek ways to stay sustainable for the future.

 HEOR not only assesses the affordability and sustainability of health expenditure, but also draws links between treatment and actual outcomes in research patient cohorts to ensure evidence-based guidance on how to improve care at scale.